 12. Admire Stunning Glass Sculptures

-One of the most impressive museums in the city is the Chihuly Museum, so put it on your list of things to do in Seattle when it’s raining.
+One of the most impressive museums in the city is Chihuly Garden and Glass, so put it on your list of things to do in Seattle when it’s raining.
 You’ll walk by and under some beautiful glass-blown pieces.
-I’m always in awe of how beautiful these pieces of art are every time I’m there, and it’s great for things to do when it’s raining in Seattle.
+I’m always in awe of how beautiful these art pieces are every time I’m there, and it’s great for things to do when it’s raining in Seattle.

-In addition to the central part of the museum, the garden outside has more beautiful pieces, and the glasshouse is one of the most photographed places in Seattle.
+In addition to the central part of the museum, the garden outside has more beautiful pieces.
+The glass house is one of the most photographed places in Seattle, making it one of the best indoor activities in Seattle.

 They always have different events going on in the glasshouse, such as yoga classes or cocktail hours.
 I would check out their calendar when you’re visiting to see if you can get tickets to any special events.